What We Do

 GARBAGE/LITTER (Chapter 79-12, 79-1-7)

-Complaints regarding garbage lying on the ground at residential properties should be called in to the Department's Nuisance & Environmental Health Section at 286-2268.
+Complaints regarding garbage lying on the ground at residential properties should be called into DNS Residential Code Enforcement at 286-2268.
 Once verified an order will be issued on the property owner to abate the problem.
 A reinspection will be made 7 days after the order is mailed.
 If the garbage has been cleaned up the order will be OK'd.
 If the garbage problem still exists, the inspector will take pictures of the problem and send them along with an inspectional copy of the order to the downtown office for placing on a bid list.
 Private contractors will bid on the problem properties.
 Once the properties are abated by the winning contractor, the cost of the abatement by the contractor along with Department administrative fees will be placed on the property owner's tax bill at the end of the year.
 Any complaints regarding piles of grass, leaves, brush, dirt, manure, etc. will be treated the same as garbage/rubbish/litter.
 (NOTE: Leaves and grass are only actionable by the Department when they have been raked into a pile.
 If they are left where they fall or were cut (grass) it is not actionable by the Department.

 Occupant must dispose of rubbish in a clean and sanitary manner by placing it in proper containers.